psynaptic/php-drupal.tmbundle/README.markdown

 hook_help&#x21E5;
 </code>

 Some hooks have tab stops to make it easier to edit the inserted code.
-Try pressing tab a few times to step through code.
+Try pressing tab a few times to step through the tab stops.
 Once you hit the bottom tab stop you will break the flow and won't be able to reverse tab back through the tab stops.

 ## FAPI